22 real problems catalogued · New problems added weekly

 Media & Entertainment

 Go to these sources in order.
-You're looking for patterns — the same complaint showing up in multiple places is a strong signal.
+You are looking for patterns.
+The same complaint showing up in multiple places is a strong signal.
 One mention is not a problem.

 Reddit